Police firearm use by country: France

-In France the police carry firearms, however, there is no official record of how frequently firearms are used.
+French police carry firearms; however, there is no official record of how frequently firearms are used.
 An independent group A Toutes Les Victimes has tracked the number of deaths and injuries by police which have been published in the media since 2005.
 In 2021 the National Assembly passed Article 25, allowing French police officers to carry service firearms while off-duty, though their use remains strictly limited to defense of self and others.